Optimal Risk-Sharing Rules in Network-based Decentralized Insurance: Main results

 \subsection{Nonnegativity Conditions}

 In this section, we develop conditions for the nonnegativity of the optimal risk-sharing matrices $\vec{A}_*$ and $\vec{\hat{A}}$.
 While these matrices sometimes naturally have nonnegative entries (such as in the examples considered in \S \ref{sec:examples1} and \S \ref{sec:examplesAhat}), in general, negative entries may arise in both optimization problems.

-This section is organized as follows: in \S \ref{sec:nonnegAstar} we give conditions for the nonnegativity of $\vec{A}_*$ for the case of the complete graph, and in \S \ref{sec:nonnegAhat} we provide conditions for the nonnegativity of $\vec{\hat{A}}$.
+As noted in Section 1.2, a risk-sharing scheme involving signed exchanges is analogous to financial models that allow agents to buy and short-sell financial instruments.
+Allowing signed transfers is mathematically convenient, since they allow the optimization problems to be formulated as equality-constrained quadratic programs.
+By not imposing nonnegativity constraints on the risk-sharing matrix in the previous sections, we obtain the explicit solutions in Theorems \ref{MainResults} and \ref{thmoptshare}.

+If one additionally requires $a_{ij}\geq 0$, then the optimization problem becomes a quadratic program with both equality and inequality constraints.
+In this case, the optimal solution is characterized by the KKT conditions together with complementary slackness, and the solution can be determined using a quadratic program solver, but explicit formulas of the same type are generally unavailable.
+It is therefore useful to determine necessary and sufficient conditions that guarantee, a priori, the non-negativity of the entries of the optimal risk-sharing matrices $\vec{A}_*$ and $\vec{\hat{A}}$.

+Furthermore, as illustrated below, these conditions involve naturally related statistical quantities associated with the risk characteristics of individual participants and with global statistical quantities.
+In the statements below, the non-dimensional quantity

+naturally arises.
+Its scalar version is the square of the Return to Risk, $\left(\tfrac{\mu}{\sigma}\right)^2,$ of a random variable $X$ with mean $\mu$ and standard deviation $\sigma$.
+Thus $\rho^2$ is the corresponding quantity for a random vector $\vec X$ with mean $\vec\mu$ and a positive definite covariance matrix $\vec\Sigma$.
+We will refer to $\rho$ as the collective Return to Risk ratio.